 Iggy: The group has a unique time frame.
 The Stooges spent about four and a half years together, and then we went down.
 Then we resurrected for about three/four years, then we went down.
 And then there was a big break, from 1974 to 2003—that's awhile.
 So it has a long time frame to it and I don't think of it in normal terms.
 I think of it as something timeless.
 Although there's scattered visual imagery and scattered recordings—official and bootleg—all over the place of the group.
 The group was still under represented.
 There's probably a Behind the Music about Poison, there's one about me, but not The Stooges.
 So there was something kind of undiscovered and unsung and even kind of recessive about the group.
 And that's also in the sound of the music and especially on the first album.
 It begs to be pulled out a little bit.
-And then there was more of a story to the group maybe then I even realized until Jim started asking me to talk about it.
+And then there was more of a story to the group maybe then I even realised until Jim started asking me to talk about it.
 It's absolutely fine to put your group together in an agency office—but that's not the case here, it never was.
 We didn't even know what publishing was!
 It was just different.

 Jim: Also, I think it's important to know what inspired The Stooges.
-Iggy was very knowledgable of all kinds of music from working in Discount Record Store in Ann Arbor.
+Iggy was very knowledgable of all kinds of music from working in Discount Record Store in Ann Arbor, Michigan.
 He knew about avant garde music, outside jazz, Gamelan music, all kinds of stuff.
 So this didn't start with a group of guys in a basement trying to imitate The Rolling Stones.
 It started in a kind of avant noise band, investigating the parameters of what now you would call avant rock.
 But this is starting in 1966 or whenever you guys started.
 It's not like they're the origins of Aerosmith: this was art.
 They had a lot of problems throughout because of that.
 They were always pushing boundaries even of what rock 'n' roll is.
 And they were The Psychedelic Stooges.
 That primal investigation continued always for The Stooges.